dougeby/IntuneDocs/intune/certificates-scep-configure.md

      ![Template, issuance requirements tab](./media/certificates-scep-configure/scep_ndes_issuance_reqs.jpg)

-2. Save the certificate template.
+3. Save the certificate template.

 ### Create client certificate template

-Intune Certificate Connector will require a certificate with Client Authentication Enhanced Key Usage and Subject name equal to the FQDN of the machine where the connector is installed, as such a Template with the following properties is required:
+Intune Certificate Connector requires a certificate with the *Client Authentication* Enhanced Key Usage and Subject name equal to the FQDN of the machine where the connector is installed.
+A template with the following properties is required:

 - **Extensions** > **Application Policies** must contain **Client Authentication**
 - **Subject name** > **Supply in the request**.

-If you already have a template that respects this properties, it can be reused, otherwise a new template must be created by either duplicating an existing one or creating a custom template.
+If you already have a template that includes these properties, you can reuse it, otherwise create a new template by either duplicating an existing one or creating a custom template.

 ### Create server certificate template

-Communications between the devices and IIS on the NDES server must be using HTTPS, as such a certificate will be required.
-This template can be the **Web Server** template, however if you prefer to have a dedicated template, the following must be respected:
+Communications between managed devices and IIS on the NDES server use HTTPS, which requires use of a certificate.
+You can use the **Web Server** certificate template to issue this certificate.
+Or, if you prefer to have a dedicated template, the following properties are required:

 - **Extensions** > **Application Policies** must contain **Server Authentication**
 - **Subject name** > **Supply in the request**.

 > [!NOTE]
-> If you have a certificate that satisfies both requirements from client and server certificate templates mentioned above, you can use a single certificate for both IIS and Intune Certificate connector.
+> If you have a certificate that satisfies both requirements from the client and server certificate templates, you can use a single certificate for both IIS and the Intune Certificate connector.

 ### Grant permissions for certificate revocation

-In order for Intune to be able to revoke certificates that are no longer required, you will need to grant permissions in the Certificate Authority. <br />
+For Intune to be able to revoke certificates that are no longer required, you'll need to grant permissions in the Certificate Authority.

-On the Intune Certificate connector you will have the option to either use the NDES server **system account** or a specific account such as the **NDES service account**
+On the Intune Certificate Connector you can either use the NDES server **system account** or a specific account such as the **NDES service account**

-1. On your Certificate Authority console, Right-click the CA name and choose **Properties**
+1. On your Certificate Authority console, Right-click the CA name and select **Properties**.
-2. In **Security** tab, click **Add...**
+2. In **Security** tab, click **Add**.
 3. Grant **Issue and Manage Certificates** permission:
-   - If you opted to use the NDES server **system account**, provide the permissions to the NDES server.
+   - If you opt to use the NDES server **system account**, provide the permissions to the NDES server.
-   - If you opted to use a specific, such as **NDES service account**, provide permissions that that account instead.
+   - If you opt to use a the **NDES service account**, provide permissions for that account instead.

 ### Modify the validity period of the certificate template